EOSIO/eos/docs/02_cleos/03_command-reference/wallet/import.md

 **Note:** The arguments and options enclosed in square brackets are optional.

 ## Description
-Use this command to imports private key into wallet.
+Imports a private key into a local wallet.
+This command will launch `keosd` if it is not already running.

 ## Command Usage
 The following information shows the different positionals and options you can use with the `cleos wallet import` command: